aawc/aawc.github.com/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Who, why, what?
 ---

-My name is Inigo Montoya.
+My name is Varun Khaneja.
+I'm a software engineer on [Google Chrome](https://www.google.com/chrome/).
 I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+- I am bad at writing about myself.
+- I like to challenge myself about things I'm not good at.

+### My work

+Design and implement state-of-the-art protections to keep Chrome users safe from visiting phishing sites, downloading malware, or harming their internet experience.

+My work is widely deployed and likely actively used by more people than the number of individuals in [4 degrees of separation](https://www.nytimes.com/2011/11/22/technology/between-you-and-me-4-74-degrees.html) from me.

-### my history
+### My history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Nothing remarkable.